krauselab/krauselab/content/research/hematopoiesis.md

  css_class = ""
 +++

-## Hematopoiesis and Leukemogenesis
-#### Using bone marrow derived stem and progenitor cells to understand blood development and cancer

-Most projects in the Krause lab focus on molecular mechanisms that regulate early hematopoiesis and may contribute to leukemogenesis when regulation fails.
-Specifically, we use primary cells as well as murine and human embryonic stem cells to study RBM15 and MKL1, two genes that are fused in the t(1;22) translocation associated with Acute Megakaryoblastic Leukemia AMKL).
-We are studying the roles of RBM15 and MKL1 in normal hematopoiesis and leukemogenesis.

-{{< figure class="img-md" src="/img/research/hematopoeisis_research.jpg#center" title="**In vitro differentiation**" caption="*Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.*">}}

 We have shown that RBM15 is downregulated as blood stem cells differentiate such that megakaryoblasts express low levels of RBM15.
 When RBM15 is overexpressed, it prevents myeloid differentiation, and when RBM15 is inhibited or deleted, myeloid differentiation is enhanced, and there is a loss of hematopoietic stem and progenitor cells.
 RBM15 is a member of the spen family of proteins that share a C-terminal SPOC domain that bind to the nuclear corepressor complex.
 We have shown that RBM15 represses Notch induced Hes1 promoter activity.
 Also, RBM15, which is an RNA binding protein, plays a role in post-transcriptional changes to RNA icnluding splicing and methylation.
 Thus, RBM15 plays a role in hematopoiesis by maintaining myeloid cells in an undifferentiated state, and this activity is potentially mediated by regulation of Notch signaling and/or RNA processing.